Michael J. Raymond

 • Columbia Casualty Co. v.
 United States Fidelity & Guaranty Co., 178 Ariz.
 104, (App.
 1994) (dispute between primary and excess carrier over apportionment of defense costs)

 • United States Fidelity & Guaranty Co. v.
 Advance Roofing, 163 Ariz.
 476, (App.
-1990) (insurer/client prevails; coverage dispute involving claim against insured for breach of construction contract; seminal case in Arizona for what constitutes a covered occurrence in construction setting)
+1990) (insurer/client prevails; coverage dispute involving claim against insured for breach of construction contract; one of the earliest construction defect cases and an important stepping stone for construction and coverage lawyers in Arizona; stands for the proposition that faulty workmanship, standing alone, does not constitute an “occurrence” under a general liability policy.

 Would you like a free consultation?